dayton-outar/smpl/src/smpl/README.md

 ## Code Organization

 SMPLParser.cup returns `ICommand` for statements and `IExpression` for expressions.
+The lexer and the parser are found within the _[lang](lang)_ folder.
+Both the lexer and the parser are created by generators.
+The generator that is used in this project to create the lexer is called [JFlex](https://jflex.de/manual.html). **JFlex** takes in a _flex_ file that contains specification that makes heavy use of regular expressions to identify tokens within a string.

+> [JFlex], a lexical analyser generator takes as input a specification with a set of regular expressions and corresponding actions.
+It generates a program (a lexer) that reads input, matches the input against the regular expressions in the spec file, and runs the corresponding action if a regular expression matched.
+Lexers usually are the first front-end step in compilers, matching keywords, comments, operators, etc, and generating an input token stream for parsers.
+They can also be used for many other purposes.

 The `ICommand` implementations are done within files that are within the `smpl.sys.commands` package and found within _[sys/commands](sys/commands)_ folder path in this folder.

-The `ICommand` interface demands and implementation of `execute` for every class that uses it.
-Each class that implements the `ICommand` interface should have behaviour specific to its intended nature. ...TODO Should each implementation transform the current state of the application, which includes the heap and the stack?
+The implementations of `ICommand` would initialize that particular command and contain unique process flow within the `execute` function.
+Each `ICommand` class has behaviour specific to its intended nature.
+A main hashtable is passed from the beginning of the program stack onto all commands within that stack.
+That main hashtable maintains the _global scope_ for variables in the script that is being interpreted.

 ## Java Libraries Used